encse/challenge24-2003/data/2003/f/README.md

 ## Input
 The input is a text file describing the initial state of the cells.
-The first line contains three integers (separated by one space): the number of rows n, the number of columns m, and the length of the simulation `.
-The next n lines contain m character each, describing the n rows of the initial matrix.
+The first line contains three integers (separated by one space): the number of rows *n*, the number of columns *m*, and the length of the simulation *l*.
+The next *n* lines contain m character each, describing the *n* rows of the initial matrix.
 The characters in the row can be only ’.’ (grass), ’!’ (rabbit), or ’*’ (fox).

 ## Output
 For each test case, you have to output a text file, and 6 images in PNG format.
-The first ` lines of the text file show how the number of grass, rabbits, and foxes change during the simulation.
-The ith line (1 ≤ i ≤ n) contains three numbers separated by one space: the number of cells with grass, with rabbit, and with fox after the ith step of the simulation.
+The first *l* lines of the text file show how the number of grass, rabbits, and foxes change during the simulation.
+The *ith* line *(1 ≤ i ≤ n)* contains three numbers separated by one space: the number of cells with grass, with rabbit, and with fox after the ith step of the simulation.
 The last 6 lines of the text file gives some statistics.
 For each type of cells, it shows at which step the matrix contained the maximum and minimum number of cells from this type.
 These lines must be in the following format: